 Often I find myself grieved over something that many of us don’t even notice.
-You could say it’s a “microaggression” although I’m not a big fan of that term.
-For me, the grievance is over a subtle but deliberate discrimination.
+Some may call it a “microaggression” although I’m not a big fan of that term.
+The grievance is over a subtle but deliberate discrimination.
 Now, it’s not a huge deal, so I’m not trying to make it out to be more than it is.
 But I do notice it.
 My grievance is over the way we refer to fetal humans as merely a “fetus.”

 I don’t mean to gripe, but…

 When I get in conversations with people about abortion, eventually we reach for a word to describe what is being killed in an abortion.
 I try to avoid “trigger” words like “baby,” and “person” – those terms invite more contention than is necessary to get the point across.
 But I do not surrender to just any verbiage, from the pro-choice side, such as “clump of cells,” “or parasite,” or “tissue.”
 I have a duty to truth, and so, it would not be accurate to describe an organism as if it’s an undifferentiated mass, like a tumor; or act as if the fetal human is a parasite, when, in reality, parasites are a different species from the parent.

 Whenever I can, I favor expressions that are technically precise, having scientific or legal support.
 In a subject as heated and disputed as abortion, it’s important to use clear words wherever we can.
 For example:

 - “fetal human” or “human fetus” – the biological kind plus the stage of development

 - “homo sapiens” – the genus and species

 - “child-in-utero” – the legal title established in the Unborn Victims of Violence Act (2004).

 - “him” or “her” – the biological sex-specification of the fetal human; instead of just saying “it” or “that.”